 Of South Africa’s almost 55 million population (Stats SA July 2015 estimate), around 80% is African, about 9% is white and just under 9% is mixed race.
 These people are the descendants of white settlers, their slaves and Africans, and they typically speak Afrikaans and English.
 Most of these live in the Western Cape.
 Additionally, some 2.5% of the population are descendants of Indian laborers who came to the country in the early 20th century.

 22. The world’s largest diamond was found in the Premier Mine in Pretoria, South Africa on 25 January 1905.

-The 3,106-carat stone weighed 1.33 pounds and was called the ‘Cullinan’ after the owner of the mine.
-It was later cut into nine large stones and about 100 smaller ones; the largest, the 530.2 carat Cullinan I or Great Star of Africa, is the world’s largest colourless cut diamond and can be seen on top of the Queen of England’s Septre with the Cross in the Tower of London.
+The 3,106-carat stone weighed 1.33 pounds and was called the Cullinan after the owner of the mine.
+It was later cut into nine large stones and about 100 smaller ones; the largest, the 530.2 carat Cullinan I or Great Star of Africa, is the world’s largest colorless cut diamond and can be seen on top of the Queen of England’s Sceptre with the Cross in the Tower of London.
 The world’s leading diamond company, De Beers, was set up in Kimberley South Africa by Cecil Rhodes in 1881.
 Today the company operates all over the world and sells more than a third of the world’s rough diamonds.
-South African diamond mines account for 9.10 percent of the world’s diamonds.
+South African diamond mines account for 9.1% of the world’s diamonds.

 23. The world’s second-largest brewing company is in South Africa.

 SABMiller was founded as South African Breweries in 1895.

 24. The first successful heart transplant was in a Cape Town hospital

 by Dr Christiaan Barnard on 3 December 1967.
 Additionally, the CAT (Computed Axial Tomography) Scan, isused in hospitals to produce 3D images of the human body’s internal structures to detect disease, was developed by South African physicist Allan Cormack and British colleague Godfrey Hounsfield.
 They shared the Nobel Prize for Physiology and Medicine in 1979.